You are Who You Grab Coffee With — 3 Steps to Get Expert Advice on Any Topic

 Step 3: Ask incredibly specific questions

-Years ago, whenever I was able to grab coffee or just talk to someone I admired, I used to ask these REALLY generic questions like:
+Years ago, whenever I was able to grab a coffee or just talk to someone I admired, I used to ask these REALLY generic questions like:

 - “What are the top three things that made you successful?”